 The mock braid is easier to assemble than it looks, and I will definitely be making it again.
 A dusting of sanding sugar gives it nice crunch and extra sweetness, and that's what I sprinkled on the lemon loaf.
 It's not as pretty or dramatic as the white nonpareils here, but it's better taste- and texture-wise.
 (Nonpareils will melt in the oven, unlike sanding sugar, so cool the loaf completely, brush with a bit of corn syrup, and then sprinkle.
 I still say, go with the sanding sugar.)
+Update Dec.
+2013: The new photo at the top uses Swedish pearl sugar, which won't melt in the oven.

 This post was shared with: